Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

-2b) Now we exclude the possible types of bubbling described in Gromov compactness.
+We exclude the possible types of bubbling described in Gromov compactness in Proposition \ref{prop:poss-configs}.
 We have the assumptions needed for Gromov compactness to hold by \cite[Proposition 3.13]{AA24} where their $X_H$ and $H$ terms are 0 in our setting since we don't have wrapping in the fibers.
 The assumptions of their lemma hold because we proved in Lemma \ref{lem:max} above that $[u]$ is contained in a compact subset which we labeled $\Omega$ to match their notation.

-Possible degenerations for discs are sphere bubbles (energy concentrates at an interior point), disc bubbles (energy concentrates at a boundary point), or strip-breaking (energy concentrates at a limiting intersection point).
-We can exclude sphere bubbles similar to \cite[Corollary 4.53]{Ca20}, because discs are somewhere injective by the paragraph above Lemma \ref{lem:inj}.
-Since Lagrangians $L$ are homeomorphic to $T^2$ and $\pi_2(T^2)=0$, a disc bubble $u$ would have $[u]\in \pi_2(T^2,\rho^t(L))=0$ so must be constant.
+We can exclude sphere bubbles by the dimension argument \cite[Corollary 4.53]{Ca20}, because discs are somewhere injective by Lemma \ref{lem:inj}.
+As $W_0(L)$ is a U-shape or arc, it cannot bound a disc in the base.
+And in a fiber, a linear Lagrangian cannot bound discs so $[u]\in \pi_2(T^4,\ell_k)=0$ must be constant.
 Therefore there can be no disc bubbles.
 Strip-breaking, from reparametrization by translation, is excluded because the prescribed moving Lagrangian boundary condition prevents translation as an automorphism; the continuation maps count index 0 strips which limit to fixed Lagrangian boundaries.
 So the moduli space cannot limit to any configurations not already in it and therefore is compact.

-This concludes the proof of Theorem \ref{thm:well_def} that the moduli space $\mathcal{M}(p,q;[u],J)$ can be counted.
+This concludes the proof of Lemma \ref{lem:mod_cpct} that the moduli space $\mathcal{M}(p,q;[u],J)$ is compact.

 \end{proof}

 To justify the title of this subsection that continuation maps are inverses, we have the following lemma from \cite{AA24}, on cohomology.
 Composition in $\mu^2$ goes from right to left.

 \begin{lemma}[{\cite[Proof of Lemma 3.23]{AA24}}] For $p_k \in HF^*(L_0^{k}, L_1^j)$ and $p_{k+1} \in HF^*(L_0^{k+1}, L_1^j)$